usmannawaz01/Old-Church-Slavonic-Lemmatizer/README.md

 Eckhoff, H. M., & Berdicevskis, A. (2020).
 A Diachronic Treebank of Russian Spanning More Than a Millennium.
 In Proceedings of the 12th Language Resources and Evaluation Conference (LREC 2020) (pp. 5251-5256).

-If you wish to cite our work related to this project, please use the following citation:
+If you wish to cite our work, please use the following citation:

 Nawaz, U., Presti, L. L., Napolitano, M., & Cascia, M. L. (2024, August).
 Automatic Lemmatization of Old Church Slavonic Language Using A Novel Dictionary-Based Approach.
 In International Workshop on Document Analysis Systems (pp. 408-421).
 Cham: Springer Nature Switzerland.